-As the head of the community missions office, Dr. Marc Postman provides science operations support for a number of ground- and space-based observatories that are led by independent astronomical groups in partnership with the institute.
-His team identifies and supports initiatives involving advanced observatory scheduling and data processing systems, front-rank data archive facilities, and astronomy outreach programs to enable the rapid dissemination of scientific knowledge to the astronomical community and the public.
-His team also plays a key role in pioneering advanced space telescope concepts for future missions.
+As the head of the community missions office, Dr. Marc Postman guides the Institute’s role in providing science operations support for a number of ground- and space-based observatories that are led by independent astronomical groups in partnership with STScI.
+His team identifies and supports initiatives involving advanced observatory scheduling and data processing systems, data archive facilities, and astronomy outreach programs to enable the rapid dissemination of scientific knowledge to the astronomical community and the public.
+His team also plays a key role in pioneering advanced space telescope concepts and technology development for future missions.

 PhD in Astronomy, Harvard University

 the origin and evolution of large-scale structure in the universe

 Research Topics: High-Redshift Galaxies; Galaxy Groups and Clusters; Galaxy Formation and Evolution; Dark Matter; Large-scale Structure